kaushikgopal/RxJava-Android-Samples/README.md

 Hit the start button and rotate the screen to your heart's content; you'll see the observable continue from where it left out.

-*There are certain quirks about the source "hot" observable used in this example.
-Watch out for a blog post where i explain the specifics.
-I would NOT suggest using this strategy for intentionally making your observables hot.*
+*There are certain quirks about the "hotness" of the source observable used in this example.
+Check [my blog post](http://blog.kaush.co/2015/07/11/a-note-about-the-warmth-share-operator/) out where I explain the specifics.*

 ## Work in Progress:

 Examples that I would like to have here, but haven't found the time yet to flush out.

 ### Pagination